leoabubucker/ros2_jazzy_docker_template/README.md

 ## Compatibility
 This Docker environment has only been tested on Ubuntu 24.04 26.04 hosts at this time but likely should work on most Linux hosts.

+This installation process is meant for an Ubuntu host.
+You likely will have to change certain commands (notably in steps 1-4) to be compatible for your Linux distribution.

 ## Usage & Contribution Guidelines
 This codebase has been licensed with an MIT license to allow and promote free and open access to code that is useful for ROS2 development.